Sandomierz: Modern era

+Over centuries, Sandomierz was in competition with the nearby town of Opatòw for the seat of regional administrations.
 In 1570 an alliance of non-Catholic Polish Churches, the Lutherans, the Reformed, and the Bohemian Brethren, drew up what is known as the Sandomierz Agreement, effecting a confederation of the work in order to stave off defeat at the hands of the Roman Church.
 Thanks to the efforts of the local starost Hieronim Gostomski, the Jesuits settled in the city and founded the Collegium Gostomianum, one Poland's oldest high schools, at the beginning of the 17th century.

 The early modern period, running until the middle of the 17th century, was quite prosperous for the city.
 The most important historical buildings were built during this period.
 This golden age came to an end in 1655 when Swedish forces captured the city in the course of the Deluge.
 After briefly holding out in the city, the withdrawing Swedes blew up the castle and caused heavy damage to other buildings.
 In the next 100 years the economy of Poland suffered a decline, which also affected the city.
-A great fire in 1757 and the First Partition of Poland in 1772, which placed Sandomierz in Austria, further reduced its status.
+A great fire in 1757 and the Third Partition of Poland in 1795, which placed Sandomierz in Austria, further reduced its status.
 As a result, Sandomierz lost its role as an administrative capital.
 In 1774, the oldest extant Polish piano was constructed in Sandomierz.
+The 3rd Polish National Cavalry Brigade was stationed in Sandomierz in 1792.

 Fighting of the Austro-Polish War of 1809 caused damage to the city.
 Following the Polish victory, it became part of the short-lived Polish Duchy of Warsaw and after 1815 it found itself in the Russian Empire (Congress Poland).
-At this point it had just 2640 inhabitants.
+At this point the city had just 2640 inhabitants.